How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 Conclusion

 Sysdig is ready on Ubuntu for syscall tracing, container inspection, and quick csysdig exploration.
-The official repository keeps the package on the current 0.41.x branch, while Ubuntu’s package remains available for simpler distro-managed installs.
-For broader container work, install Docker on Ubuntu; for lighter process monitoring, install htop on Ubuntu.
+The official repository keeps the package on the 0.41.x branch, while Ubuntu’s package remains available for simpler distro-managed installs.
+For broader container work after Sysdig is running, install Docker on Ubuntu.

 Follow LinuxCapable